 The number of places available to study Veterinary Medicine each year is limited, and the application procedure is extremely competitive.
 In 2014, Edinburgh received approximately 2,150 applications for 190 Home/EU places and 500 overseas applications for 17 places, meaning there is about one place for every 14 Home/EU applicants and one place for every 42 overseas applicants.

-Veterinary Medicine graduates are in demand and will move into private animal welfare practices, as well as working at charities, laboratories, abattoirs and within the public health sector.
-If a student chooses to continue study at postgraduate level, careers can be forged in more specialist areas of the profession.
+Veterinary Medicine graduates are in demand and will move into private animal welfare practices and work at charities, laboratories, abattoirs and within the public health sector.
+If a student chooses to continue studying at postgraduate level, careers can be forged in more specialist areas of the profession.